Welcome to the home page of the NSF-NRT Graduate Training Program in Sensory Science website!

-Welcome to the home page of the NSF-NRT Graduate Training Program in Sensory Science website!
-This website is designed to connect the broader community in Minnesota with the research and science outreach conducted by the graduate students who are currently a part of the training program, as well as to advertise the program to interested students.
+This was a grant that ran from 2018 to 2023.
+This website was designed to connect the broader community in Minnesota with the research and science outreach conducted by the graduate students who were a part of the training program, as well as to advertise the program to interested students.
 Below, you can learn about the key details of our training program and see our social media feed.
 Elsewhere on the site, you can learn more about our curriculum, our membership, and our outreach events.
 You can also listen to our podcast!

-What is NRT @ UMN?
+What was NRT @ UMN?

 NRT is short for the National Science Foundation Research Traineeship.
-NRT is a grant program administered by the National Science Foundation (NSF) which aims to support science, technology, engineering, and mathematics (STEM) graduate students pursuing cutting-edge, interdisciplinary science.
+NRT was a grant program administered by the National Science Foundation (NSF) which aimed to support science, technology, engineering, and mathematics (STEM) graduate students pursuing cutting-edge, interdisciplinary science.
 NRT @ UMN is short for the NSF-NRT Graduate Training Program in Sensory Science at the University of Minnesota, a training program at the University funded through the NRT grant.

 What does NRT @ UMN do?